c9s/cssmin/README.md

 the master branch is for php7.

-See `php5` branch for the php5 extension.
+See the `php5` branch for the php5 extension.

 INSTALL